tjbencomo/col11a1-manuscript/README.md

 ## Dependencies
 `envs/` has several `.yaml` files that create `conda` environments with the necessary dependencies to run code.
 If you only wish to recreate figures and analyses, creating the `r-env` environment is sufficent.
-If you wish to recreate the full mutation callset from scratch, you will also need to create `col11a1-env`.
+If you wish to generate `mutations.maf.gz` from scratch, you will also need to create `col11a1-env`.
 ### Environments
 Before beginning, install Anaconda or Miniconda.